Consignee

 Logistics Term

-The consignee pays for the goods and the shipment fees.
-In case the consignee receives the goods in poor condition or the wrong cargo, they have the right not to sign the BOL form because it acts as the receipt of goods having been delivered.
 When the consignee ships LTL goods, they take longer to arrive than FTL goods because the carrier has to stop multiple times to deliver other goods.
 In this case, the consignee only pays for part of the truck occupied by their cargo.
-The smaller the cargo, the lesser they will pay.
+The smaller the cargo, the less they will pay.
 A consignee is updated on when their goods will arrive so that they can be around.